temecom/temecom.github.io/_posts/2019-01-31-decision-making.md

        - Gaps in the current solution
      - The Proposed Solution(s)
        - How does it address the problem
        - What is the scope (effort, time $ etc) of the implementation
-       - Side by side comparison
        - Benfits & Risks
+       - Side by side comparison if more than one
      - Recommendations
        - My recommendation is...
  - Present your proposal to the team and management, if appropriate, in a brief (1hr or less) formal meeting with an agenda